Internships

 blue-ornament

-ProBAR interns develop knowledge and practice skills for immigration advocacy through a combination of hands-on engagement directly with clients, participation in legal trainings, and research and writing assignments.
-Interested interns can also explore the possibility of gaining courtroom experience under attorney supervision.
-All interns will be directly supervised by an experienced attorney, and they will have opportunities to work in a team environment with our dedicated staff.
+ProBAR interns, also known as “Law Student Fellows,” develop knowledge and practice skills for immigration advocacy through a combination of hands-on engagement directly with clients, participation in legal trainings, and research and writing assignments.
+Law Student Fellows will be directly supervised by an experienced attorney, and they will have opportunities to work in a team environment with our dedicated staff.
+Law student fellowships are paid opportunities.

-Now Accepting Applications for Adult and Children's Team Fellowships for Summer 2024
+Now Accepting Applications for our Houston Fellowship for Summer 2024

 Apply on our job portal!